 Next, blend the quantitative snapshot with qualitative insight.
 A brief interview with the users who provided the rating, a review of open‑ended comments, or a quick audit of support tickets can reveal the “why” behind the 22.
 This triangulation helps you spot strengths that the raw total may gloss over and highlights specific areas where the gap to the perfect 25 lies.

 Trend analysis adds another layer of depth.
 Record the score at regular intervals — monthly, quarterly, or after each major release — and plot it on a simple line graph.
-A steady upward trajectory suggests momentum, while a sudden dip flags a potential issue that warrants immediate investigation.
+Which means a steady upward trajectory suggests momentum, while a sudden dip flags a potential issue that warrants immediate investigation.
 Over time, the pattern tells a more nuanced story than any single data point ever could.

 Finally, use the score as a catalyst for action.
 Set a concrete improvement target — perhaps raising the figure to 24 / 25 within the next two quarters — and outline the specific initiatives that will get you there, such as refining the onboarding flow, enhancing customer support response times, or conducting additional user testing.
 By pairing the number with a clear roadmap, you turn a simple fraction into a driver of measurable progress.